 An Open Letter to Canadians

-To Canadians who care —and all who walk these lands
+To those who care and all who walk these lands

-I first visited Vancouver in 2006, at nineteen.
+I first visited Vancouver when I was nineteen.

 I came as an uninvited guest.